singnet/dev-portal/docs/ai-developers/troubleshooting.md

 ## Common Daemon warnings (in the logs)

 ### “Unable to publish metrics”
-If you make calls using  SDK / snet-cli, the issue is resolved once the daemon supports metering .
+If you make calls using SDK / snet-cli, the issue is resolved once if the daemon supports metering.

 ### Invalid hex address specified/missing for 'authentication_address' in configuration , you cannot make remote update to current configurations”
 Ignore: This was more towards the operator UI use case, need modification in the next release.